+In 2005, Kaaya opened the door of his family home to five children from the area who were without family support.
 The term ‘orphan’ in Tanzania is the status given to a child whose parents have either both died or who have had one parent die.
 Due to the financial strain on a one parent family (especially in the case of just the mother) the prospect of looking after several children can often be too hard a burden to bear.
 Therefore, some parents choose to seek help at orphanages to help take care of the welfare of their child.
 Children come to us from a variety of unfortunate backgrounds that include parental illness, accidental death (often from the mining industry) and abandonment.
 Despite the prevalent and most well known causes of mortality in East Africa, poverty claims the most victims through lack of access to basic healthcare, water sanitation and hygiene and ultimately, education for a better way of life.

-As a non-profit organization we are looking for sponsorship for our teachers as well as children.
+As a non-profit organization we look for sponsorship for our children as well as teachers.
 Continual training development and providing a competitive salary in reward for their dedication are just a few of the reasons we need your help.
 It is our aim for volunteers to provide educational support both in and outside the classrooms.
 Volunteers often come from a diverse skills background so whether you have teaching experience or not, we welcome your interest in contributing to lessons and exchanging ideas with our staff.
-To find out more please visit our volunteer page.
+To find out more please visit our VOLUNTEER page.

 We are lucky to be supported by people from all over the world.
 Some of these supporters offer their help through organisations providing not only their time and effort as well as routes for child sponsorship and funding but imparting their knowledge of education, child welfare and health matters.
-Please find a list of these orgnisations below and if you’re interested in helping us through them, please do get in touch.Freundeskreis Peace Matunda Tanzania (FPMT), Germany Evelyn & Thomas Simader Email: firstname.lastname@example.org Web: http://www.fpmt.de Supports: Child sponsorship (Rafiki fund) Unique Expeditions 226 Harris Street Gisbourne New Zealand Email: email@example.com Website: http://www.uniqueexpeditions.co.nz Supports: Volunteering
+Please find a list of these organisations below and if you’re interested in helping us through them, please do get in touch.